behrica/add-devcontainer/README.md

 Using the appropiate `poetry` and `clj` commands this could as well be done more manual.

-## From zero to clojure nrepl including usage of python
+## From zero to clojure nrepl including usage of python and R from Clojure

 ### With Emacs